 For surrogates outside of California, you may need to travel for the embryo transfer.
 If this is the case, your travel expenses will be fully covered by the intended parents and you'll receive allowances for your stay.

+Surrogates can expect thorough guidance and care after an IVF embryo transfer.
 Your fertility clinic will always offer you detailed instructions after appointments, with the goal of making you feel comfortable and confident that you are taking care of yourself during the days leading up to the post-embryo transfer pregnancy test.

 Some doctors recommend 24-hour bed rest post-procedure, while other sources recommend relying on low-impact movement to cause blood flow to the uterus with the hopes of increasing the chance of pregnancy.
-However, it’s important to strenuous exercise, sex, or taking baths.
+However, it’s important to avoid strenuous exercise, sex, or taking baths.

 Maintain a positive outlook on your embryo transfer procedure, and behave as if you’re pregnant -- food and all!